 Have tons of old broken crayons that nobody wants to use anymore?
 You can upcycle those old art supplies into melted crayon art!
-Like our torn paper landscapes, this kids art project is fairly simple, easily customizable, and honestly quite striking!
+Like our torn paper landscapes or rainbow road abstract art, this kids’ art project is fairly simple, easily customizable, and honestly quite striking!

 To make your own melted crayon art you’ll need:

 - Wax paper

 - Cardboard or old newspaper to catch splatters